LinkNacional/payment-checkout-pagseguro-for-lifterlms/README.txt

 == Description ==

-The [Payment Checkout PagSeguro for LifterLMS](https://www.linknacional.com/wordpress/plugins/) is an extension plugin for LifterLMS which enables PagSeguro Checkout payment.
+The [Payment Checkout PagSeguro for LifterLMS](https://www.linknacional.com/wordpress/plugins/) is a WordPress plugin that integrates PagSeguro payment gateway with LifterLMS learning management system.
+This plugin allows your students to purchase courses and memberships using multiple payment methods supported by PagSeguro, including:

+* Credit and debit cards
+* Bank slips (boleto bancário)
+* PagSeguro account balance
+* PIX payments
+* Digital wallets

+The plugin uses PagSeguro API v1 and provides a secure checkout experience with SSL encryption.
+All transactions are processed directly through PagSeguro's secure servers, ensuring the safety of your customers' payment information.

+**Key Features:**
+* Easy integration with LifterLMS
+* Support for all major PagSeguro payment methods
+* Secure SSL-encrypted transactions
+* Sandbox mode for testing
+* Automatic order status updates
+* Multilingual support (Portuguese and English)

 **Dependencies**

 Payment Checkout PagSeguro for LifterLMS plugin is dependent on [LifterLMS plugin](https://wordpress.org/plugins/lifterlms/), please make sure LifterLMS is installed and properly configured before starting Payment Checkout PagSeguro for LifterLMS installation.

-**User instructions**

-1. In the Wordpress sidebar, look for the "Plugins" option and select it;
+**Configuration Instructions**

+1. Go to LifterLMS > Settings > Checkout in your WordPress admin dashboard;

-2. Select the option "Settings" below of the plugin name "LifterLMS PagSeguro";
+2. Select the "Payment Gateways" tab;

-3. Look for the option 'Enable / Disable' and click on it, with this the payment method will be active;

-4. Look for the field "E-mail of PagSeguro" and fill in according to the information in the field caption;

-5. Look for the field "Token PagSeguro" and fill in according to the information in the field caption;

-6. Look for the option "Type of environment" and select in according to your preference;

-7. Configure the rest of the payment method according to your needs;

-8. Then, click on the 'Save the Changes' button at the top right of page;

-The Payment Checkout PagSeguro for LifterLMS is now live and working.
+3. Find "PagSeguro (v1)" in the list of available gateways;

+4. Click on "PagSeguro (v1)" to access the configuration settings;

+5. Enable the payment gateway by checking the "Enable / Disable" option;

+6. Enter your PagSeguro email address in the "E-mail of PagSeguro" field (the email registered in your PagSeguro merchant account);

+7. Enter your PagSeguro API token in the "PagSeguro Token" field (you can generate this token in your PagSeguro merchant dashboard);

+8. Choose the environment type: "Sandbox" for testing or "Production" for live transactions;

+9. Configure additional settings such as payment instructions as needed;

+10. Click "Save Changes" to apply the configuration;

+Your PagSeguro payment gateway is now configured and ready to accept payments for your LifterLMS courses and memberships.

 == Installation ==

-1. In the Wordpress sidebar, look for the "Plugins" option and select it;

-2. Press the button "Add new" next to the "Plugins" title at the top of page;

-3. Click on the "Submit Plugin" option in the page title and upload the payment-checkout-pagseguro-for-lifterlms.zip plugin;
+1. Go to your WordPress admin dashboard;

+2. Navigate to Plugins > Add New;

+3. Search for "Payment Checkout PagSeguro for LifterLMS" or upload the plugin zip file if you have downloaded it;

-4. Click on the "Install now" button and then activate the installed plugin;
+4. Click "Install Now" and then "Activate" the plugin;

+5. Make sure LifterLMS plugin is installed and activated before configuring this payment gateway;

-At finish this steps, the Payment Checkout PagSeguro for LifterLMS is now activated and ready to be configured.
+After completing these steps, the Payment Checkout PagSeguro for LifterLMS is activated and ready to be configured in LifterLMS settings.

 == Frequently Asked Questions ==

 = What is the plugin license? =

-* This plugin is released under a GPL license.
+This plugin is released under GPL v3 or later license.

 = What is needed to use this plugin? =